xyzpw/loadspinner/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/loadspinner)
 ![GitHub repo size](https://img.shields.io/github/repo-size/xyzpw/loadspinner)

-A CLI based loading spinner.
+A CLI based loading spinner which is used to tell the user work is being done in the background.

+**Loadspinner** contains more than 20 spinners to choose from, and you can even create your own spinner.

 ## Prerequisites
 - Terminal that accepts ANSI codes